Alien vs. Predator Central logo

 The peasant Space Jockeys from Alien: Covenant

 The peasant Space Jockeys lived a simple life on the Engineer planet (known only as Planet 4) and raised wheat.
 Their lives were uneventful until David arrived on the planet on the stolen juggernaut ship.
 This was an exciting event and everyone gathered in the city square.
 David released the entire payload of the juggernaut and killed the entire population of the planet, including the peasants.
-They died a horrible death, being succumbed to the black goo.
+They died a horrible death, being succumbed to the Black Goo Pathogen.
 To add insult to injury, David later dissected some of their bodies for his research.

 Start With Alien Comics